Chhaupadi: Programs for the abolition of chhaupadi

+In the later period, artists attempted to eradicate the Chhaupadi from west Nepal.
+Among, Ramesh Dahal's songwriting is remarkable.

+In this way, the Supreme Court has spoken against chhaupadi.
+The government of Nepal declared this custom as evil on 26th of Baisakh 2062 and has implemented the guidelines and conducted various programs.
+But this kind of bad practice, which has been rooted in the society for years, will not end only with the government announcement.
+For that, the members of the community themselves should be aware.

+The role of the community

+Various public awareness programs have been conducted at the community level against Chhaupadi custom.
+Various individuals, organizations and victims have also started speaking openly against this crime.
+As a collective effort of all of them, the Chhaupadi custom has started to loosen.

 Legislation

 Chhaupadi was outlawed by the Supreme Court of Nepal in 2005, but the tradition has been slow to change.
 In 2017, Nepal passed a law punishing people who force women into exile during menstruating with up to three months in jail or a fine of 3,000 Nepalese rupees.
 However, in the five months since the new law went into effect (in August 2018), no cases have been filed against those enforcing the practice.
 In late 2018, district governments in the far west of the country began denying state support services to citizens still enforcing the practice of chhaupadi, in an effort to reduce the practice.